deeplearning4j/deeplearning4j/graphdata.md

 ![Alt text](./img/transition-matrix.png)

 That seems simple enough, but many graphs, like social network graphs with billions of nodes (where each member is a node and each connection to another member is an edge), are simply too large to be computed. **Size** is one problem that graphs present as a data structure.
 In other words, you can't efficiently store a large social network in a tensor.
+They don't compute.

 Neural nets do well on vectors and tensors; data types like images (which have structure embedded in them via pixel proximity -- they have fixed size and spatiality); and sequences such as text and time series (which display structure in one direction, forward in time).

 Graphs have an **arbitrary structure**: they are collections of things without a location in space, or with an arbitrary location.
 They have no proper beginning and no end, and two nodes connected to each other are not necessarily "close".

+You usually don't feed whole graphs into neural networks, for example.
+They would have to be the same shape and size, and you'd have to line up your graph nodes with your network's input nodes.
+But the whole point of graph-structured input is to not know or have that order.
+There's no first, there's no last.

 ![Alt text](./img/graph-data-example.png)